Torres del Paine National Park: Tourism

-The national park has over 252,000 visitors per year.
-It is a popular hiking destination in Chile.
+The national park is a popular hiking destination in Chile and has over 252,000 visitors per year.
 There are clearly marked paths and many refugios which provide shelter and basic services.
-Hikers can opt for a day trip to see the towers, French Valley or Glacier Grey or a multi-day trek.
-Multi-day treks include the popular "W" route, which takes about three to five days, and the full circuit or "O" route, which typically takes 7 to 9 days.
-The Refugio locations also have campsites and tent for hire.
-Cooking with the camp stove is not permitted except in Refugio locations.
-Camping is only allowed at specified campsites and wood fires are prohibited throughout the park.
-Since October 2016, it is mandatory to book campsites or refugios before entering the park.
-For less adventurous visitors, there are several hotels located in and around the park.
+There are also several hotels located in and around the park.
+Hikers can opt for a day trip to see the towers, French Valley, or Glacier Grey, or a multi-day trek.
+Multi-day treks include the popular "W" route, which takes about three to five days and covers 50 miles, and the full circuit or "O" route, which typically takes 7 to 9 days and covers 81 miles.

-A good time to visit Torres del Paine is between October and April because there is less rain.
-But, during high season the entrance fee is more expensive than between May and September.
-Some of Torres del Paine National Park attractions are Paine horns which are a group of mountains 2000 meters high in the middle of the W trek.
-There is a view of Pingo Lake from de Grey Glacier.

-Hikers are not allowed to stray from the paths in the national park.
+Cooking with a camping stove is not permitted except in refugio locations.
+Camping is only allowed at specified campsites, and wood fires are prohibited throughout the park.
+Since October 2016, it has been mandatory to book campsites or refugios before entering the park.
+Hikers are not allowed to stray from the paths in the national park, and a certified guide is required to access some parts of the park.
 The visitor impact on the park has been scientifically measured.

-A certified guide is required to access some parts of the park.

 Visiting the park is recommended between September and April, during the southern spring, summer, and early autumn.
-During summer, daylight hours are long given the southern latitude.
-Outside of this time frame, the weather becomes extreme for the majority of the public.
+During summer, daylight hours are long, given the southern latitude.
+Outside of this time frame, the weather becomes extreme.
 During the southern winter, daylight dwindles to only 8 hours a day.

+Attractions include the Cuernos (horns) - a group of 2000m high mountains, and the view of Pingo Lake from de Grey Glacier.

 The park has been elected as the 8th Wonder of the World by TripAdvisor.